Skip to Content

 • Email

-Join the Greater Essex County District School Board team in a supportive role for a challenging and rewarding experience.
-We have many positions that play an integral role in the organization by providing support to our schools.
+Joining the Greater Essex County District School Board team in a supportive role is a challenging and rewarding experience.
+We have a number of positions that play an integral role in the organization by providing support to our schools.

 For any questions about the application process, please contact Apply to Education at toll free 1-877-900-5627.